 Professor Krzysztof Fijalkowski

-Krzysztof is Professor of Visual Culture teaching across both BA Fine Art and MA Fine Art and MA Curation.
+Krzysztof is Professor of Visual Culture teaching across both BA Fine Art and Postgraduate Research.

 Professor Krzysztof Fijalkowski is a member of the Pattern and Chaos group of collaborative, interactive and networking designers, artists, theorists and innovators in education, all of whom are based at Norwich University of the Arts.

 - 2021: ‘Beards: The Grain of the Face’, in Tangible Territory, no. 2, spring 2021.
 Online here.

 - 2020: ‘Secret Noise: Marcel Duchamp and the (un)sound object’, Journal of Sonic Studies, no. 20, autumn 2020.
 Online here.

 - 2020: ‘The Unsurpassable: Dada, Surrealism and the Situationist International’, in Alastair Hemmens and Gabriel Zacarias, eds., The Situationist International: A Critical Handbook.
 London:Pluto Press.